Managing Loan Debt

 Choosing a repayment plan

 You’ll have the choice of several plans, and the loan servicer will notify you of the date your first payment is due.
-If you do not choose a repayment plan, you will be placed on the standard repayment plan.
-Most Direct Loan borrowers choose to stay with the standard repayment plan, but there are other options for borrowers who may need more time to repay or who need to make lower payments at the beginning of the repayment period.
+You will be placed on the standard repayment plan if you do not choose a repayment plan.
+Most Direct Loan borrowers choose to stay with the standard repayment plan, but other options for borrowers who may need more time to repay or who need to make lower payments at the beginning of the repayment period.

 Consolidation

 If you have multiple federal education loans, you can consolidate them into a single Direct Consolidation Loan.
-This may simplify repayment if you are currently making separate loan payments to different loan holders, as you’ll only have one monthly payment to make.
+This may simplify repayment if you make separate loan payments to different loan holders, as you’ll only have one monthly payment.
 There may be tradeoffs, however, so you’ll want to learn about the advantages and possible disadvantages of consolidation before you consolidate.
 To learn more, visit our Direct Consolidation Loan website.

 While you’re in repayment